-Red Paddle Co ambassador and SUP Instructor Trainer Sam Ross has produced a great series of videos on how to get started with SUP looking at the basics all the way up to advanced paddling technique and turning.
-Sam also runs coaching clinics and instructor courses, to find out more about him and to book yourself onto a course check out his website here: www.sam-ross.co.uk
+Red Paddle Co ambassador, renowned SUP coach and instructor trainer Sam Ross has produced this great series of videos on how to get started with SUP – from absolute basics all the way up to advanced techniques and turns.
+For more from Sam, check out his website via: www.sam-ross.co.uk

 Set Up and Launching

-Set Up and LaunchingWhen learning how to paddle board it’s important to familiarise yourself with your SUP equipment before you hit the water.
-This video guides paddle board beginners through everything they need to know to about their paddle board and paddle including how to set them up correctly and how to launch safely.
+Set Up and LaunchingWhen learning how to paddleboard it’s important to familiarise yourself with your SUP equipment before you hit the water.
+This video guides beginners through all the key features of their board and paddle, including how to set them up correctly.

-Once you are comfortable with knee paddling and have control of the paddle board you can progress on to your feet and begin basic paddling.
+Once you’re comfortable with knee paddling and have control of the paddleboard, you can progress to standing...

-Basic PaddlingHaving mastered the basics of paddle technique whilst paddling on your knees, you’re ready to progress to standing and finding your balance on your stand up paddle board.
-In this video we look at basic SUP techniques which form the foundation of everything else to come.
+Basic PaddlingHaving mastered the basics of paddling on your knees, you’re ready to stand up and find your balance.
+This video covers the basic SUP techniques that form the foundation of everything to come.

-The key elements of the basic paddle stroke are the same as on the knees and expert SUP instructor Sam Ross guides you through the essential stand up paddle board techniques which will ensure you have both a fun and safe time on the water.
+Sam guides you through the essential stand-up paddleboard techniques to ensure you have a fun and safe time on the water.

 Step Back Turn

-Step Back TurnOne of the more advanced stand up paddle board techniques, the step back turn is a great way of turning around quickly.
-In this video, Sam Ross demonstrates the key elements of this manoeuvre and gives you plenty of tips to help you master it.
+Step Back TurnOne of the more advanced SUP techniques, the step-back turn is a great way of turning around quickly.
+In this video Sam demonstrates the key elements of this manoeuvre, also known as a ‘pivot turn’.

-Before you initiate the step back turn, ensure that the paddle is on your leash side.
-Your non-leash foot moves into the middle of the board and you step back with your leash foot.
-To make the board turn, take wide strokes on the leash side, the more you weight the back foot the sharper the turn.
+Before initiating the step-back turn, ensure the paddle is on your leash foot side.
+Your non-leash foot moves to the middle of the board and you step back with your leash foot.
+To turn, take wide strokes – the more you weight the back foot, the sharper the turn…

 Paddling Using Your Core

-To use your core effectively you need to let your hips rotate and your shoulders turn with the blade as you reach for the catch.
-As you reach forward let the hips follow and the shoulders turn away from the stroke.
-As the blade moves through the water the hips and shoulders return to square.
+To use your core effectively you need to rotate your hips and turn your shoulders as you set up for the catch.
+As you reach forward, let your hips and shoulders turn away from the stroke.
+With the blade in the water, you deliver power from the core as you straighten up...

 Stay safe while on the water with our Personal Floatation Device!